 If not all search committee members are available for interviews with semifinalists, the committee may decide to record the interviews for members who can't attend to review after the fact.
-There are free online conference-calling services that can be used for this purpose.
-Don't forget that it's necessary to obtain permission in advance from any candidate you would like to record.
+It is important and necessary to obtain permission in advance from any candidate you would like to record.
 Also, be sure to delete interview recordings once they are no longer needed.